All Ways Maui'd

 Hawai'i Visitors & Convention Bureau, the Maui Chamber of Commerce and the Better

 Business Bureau.
-She is licensed to perform ceremonies on all of the Hawaiian Islands;
+She's licensed to perform ceremonies on all of the Hawaiian Islands;

 however, additional transportation charges will apply for ceremonies held on islands